colemar/imgdist/README.md

 - **HSV**: Applies circular distance for Hue channel (accounts for 0°/360° wrap-around)
 - **LAB**: Uses PIL's LAB representation (0-255 scaled from CIE L\*a\*b\*)

-### SSIM Calculation
+### SSIM/MS-SSIM Calculation

 - Computed on grayscale (luminance) channel as per standard definition
 - GPU acceleration available with `-g` flag

 ### Performance Tips

-- Use `-g` flag with CUDA-enabled GPU for faster SSIM/MS-SSIM on large images
+- Use `-g` flag with a CUDA-enabled GPU for faster SSIM/MS-SSIM on large images
-- Images are preprocessed once and reused for all metrics
+- Images are preprocessed once per execution and reused for all metrics
-- For batch comparisons, consider scripting multiple invocations

 ## License